 Despite what parents and the older generation will say, having a love of video games isn’t a bad thing.
 Online gaming has many benefits as it is a way to meet new people and occupy your time if you’re feeling stressed.
 Still, you have to admit that being cooped up in your room for too long is not great for your health.
 Ideally, you want to spend some time outdoors or away from a screen.
 So, here’s a selection of hobbies that will let video game lovers enjoy some in-real-life fun.
-Each hobby is perfect for you as it gives you the same thrill of a video game, but minus a screen!
+Each hobby, which could be paired with devices like a garmin launch monitor, is perfect for you as it gives you the same thrill of a video game!

 Airsoft is basically like playing a first-person shooter game in real life.
 For lovers of the Call of Duty franchise, this is an excellent hobby to take up.
 Effectively, you carry an airsoft spring pistol or rifle, and you run around trying to shoot the enemy team.
 There are plenty of airsoft arenas or companies out there that will set up these games for you and some friends.
 Or, you can buy your own kit and try to set one up yourself.
 In essence, small pellets are fired from the guns at the other people.
 It is safe when you wear the right protection, but it can sting slightly.
 Still, it’s nothing compared to paintball, so this is a less painful option for shooter game lovers!